MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Assistant.md

 [gtk_assistant_] append_page
 ----------------------------

-Appends a page to the *assistant*.

-Returns: the index (starting at 0) of the inserted page
+Appends a *$page* to the assistant.
+Returns the index (starting at 0) of the inserted page.

 Since: 2.10